top of page

 Reynaliz Herrera_Headshot_2022.jpg

-IDEAS, NOT THEORIES, is a theatrical percussion company for unconventional percussion instruments that offers several programs featuring Reynaliz Herrera's original music for bicycles and other unconventional instruments.
+IDEAS, NOT THEORIES, is a theatrical percussion company for unconventional instruments that offers several programs featuring Reynaliz Herrera's original music for bicycles and other unconventional instruments.
 One of the programs, "Ideas, Not Theories- Full Staged Show" features original music which explores the use of unconventional instruments such as: bicycles, tap and body percussion, water, brushes, as well as traditional percussion instruments such as marimbas and drums, where the musical works are linked together through a story line, physical theater and comedy, and original characters making the complete performance a unique, quirky and creative artistic experience.

 * "Ideas, Not Theories" offers several programs, some of the different programs are: